OndrejKunc/flutter_dynamic_forms/packages/dynamic_forms/README.md

 ## dynamic_forms

-Dart library providing infrastructure to define form model, parse it from XML and execute operations on it.
+Dart library providing infrastructure to define custom form model, parse it from external XML and execute operations on it.